oVirt/ovirt-ansible-cluster-upgrade/README.md

 oVirt Cluster Upgrade
 =========

-The `ovirt-cluster-upgrade` role iterates through all the hosts in a cluster and upgrades them.
+The `oVirt.cluster-upgrade` role iterates through all the hosts in a cluster and upgrades them.

 Requirements
 ------------